runodp/dagster-odp/docs/tutorials/weather_tutorial.md

 dagster project scaffold --name weather_analysis cd weather_analysis
 ```
 This command creates a basic Dagster project structure.
-We'll modify it to use Dagster ODP.
+We'll modify it to use dagster-odp.

 Now, let's create the necessary directories for our project: